AllyTally/VVVVVV-Text/README.md

 ### Without git:
 First, clone/download the repo, using the big green button above.
 Then run `pip3 install -r requirements.txt` in your terminal.

 To run the program, run `python3 vvvvvv-text.py` in your terminal.
+Make sure you run this in the folder containing `vvvvvv-text.py`.

 If you are unable to use `pip3` or `python3`, try `pip` and `python`.